 Avoid posting anything about your accident or injuries on social media.
 Your social media activity can be used as evidence against you during an injury claim.
 What you might take for an innocent status update could be proof that you contributed to the crash, that you delayed in seeking medical care or that you aren’t as injured as you say you are.

 Give a Recorded Statement to the Insurance Claims Adjuster

 Do not trust an insurance claims adjuster.
 This is someone hired to review your claim and to search for ways to minimize your financial recovery.
 Do not give your permission to the adjuster to record a statement, as this may be used against you.
-Rather than speaking to an insurance adjuster at all, hire an attorney to do so for you.
+Rather than speaking to an insurance adjuster at all, hire a Kansas City car accident lawyer to do so for you.
 It is also important not to sign anything from the insurance company, including a medical authorization release form.

 Rush Into a Fast Settlement

 You may be tempted to accept the very first settlement offered by an insurance company to resolve your car accident claim, but do not rush into anything.
 The first offer is often unfairly low, as the insurer expects you to negotiate.
-Consult with an attorney in Kansas City before saying yes to learn the true value of your claim.
+Consult with a car accident lawyer in Kansas City before saying yes to learn the true value of your claim.

 Represent Yourself During a Complicated Claim

-Although you may be able to represent yourself during insurance negotiations after a minor car accident, it is in your best interest to hire an attorney for a more severe, higher value or complicated claim.
+Although you may be able to represent yourself during insurance negotiations after a minor car accident, it is in your best interest to hire a car accident lawyer for a more severe, higher value, or complicated claim.
 An attorney will know the best ways to protect your rights during settlement negotiations.
-An attorney may also be able to take your case to trial, if necessary, for maximum results.
+A car accident lawyer in Kansas City may also be able to take your case to trial, if necessary, for maximum results.
 Contact a lawyer today for more information about your car accident case.